thedojoseries/terraform/run-your-own-dojo/README.md

 If you are wondering what all this means, let me quickly explain: `@reboot` means the command should be run whenever the server reboots/starts up. `forever start` starts the API. `--watch --watchDirectory` watches the config directory and if any file changes, the API is restarted (you will need this functionality on Stage 5).

+### Testing

+Before we generate the AMI, we need to be sure that the API is indeed starting up when the instance starts up.
+In order to verify that, perform the following steps:

+  1) Stop the instance
+  2) Start it again
+  3) SSH into the instance
+  4) Curl API 1 and see if it's running

 ### Generating the AMI

-Let's now build the AMI.
+Assuming the testing went well, let's now build the AMI.
 Go back to the EC2 Console, locate your instance, select it, then click on **Actions, Image, Create Image**:

 ![EC2](./images/run-your-own-dojo-008.png)